The Environmental Engineering Profession

 # Core Curriculum E should be used to meet multicultural requirement if F was not.

-The 150−hour Combined Bachelor of Science in Civil Engineering and Master of Science in Environmental Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The master of environmental engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.